shaannessy25/project-tracker/README.md

 The Project Tracker is a web application designed to streamline project and task management.
 It provides essential features for creating, updating, and deleting projects and tasks, along with user authentication.

+## Design and Architecture

+The project is built using Next.js, Tailwind CSS, and Prisma.
+Here are some details about the design and architecture:

+- **Architecture**: The project follows a monolithic architecture, where the front-end and back-end components are combined into a single application.

+- **Components**: The project's front-end is organized within the `app` folder.
+The `components` folder contains reusable UI components.

+- **Pages**: The application's pages are stored in the `app/pages` directory.
+The `app/pages/api` folder contains API routes used for server-side functionality.

+- **Database**: The project utilizes Prisma as the ORM (Object-Relational Mapping) tool to manage database operations.
+The database is hosted on Railway, a database-as-a-service platform.

+- **Package Dependencies**: The project's `package.json` file contains the necessary dependencies and devDependencies for the application.
+Notable dependencies include Next.js, React, Prisma, Tailwind CSS, and TypeScript.

+Please note that further details about the project's design patterns, architectural principles, scalability considerations, and security measures were not provided.
+If you have any specific details regarding these aspects, feel free to add them to the README.

 ## Key Features

 - **User Authentication**: Securely register, log in, and manage user accounts.